 The children are assessed regularly and grouped according to their ability.
 They will work with a RWI trained teacher or teaching assistant.

-Read Write Inc. Reading Coach is Miss Platt (SENDCo)
+Read Write Inc. Reading Leader is Miss Platt (SENDCo)

 When using RWI to read the children will:

 Help your child learn to read words by sounding-blending (Fred talk) eg. c-a-t = cat, sh-o-p = shop.
 Children learn to read words by blending the letter-sounds that are in the Speed Sounds set (shown further down the page).

 Help your child to say the pure sounds ('m' not 'muh', 's' not 'suh' etc.) as quickly as they can, and then blend the sounds together to say the whole word.

 Reading Books Sent Home